DabatoIsCool/OrganisationNation/README.md

 ## Contribution

 The code for the actual web server is located under server.js.
-All HTML/CSS documents are in the 'views' directory, and we use the ejs format.
+All HTML documents are in the 'views' directory, and we use the ejs format.
 The content for the actual application is located under the 'app' directory.
+The CSS files are in public/css/

 We use Semi-colon at the end of each line for Javascript, and braces go on the next line.